Region: North & Central Asia

 Travellers on PCJU – Jewels of Uzbekistan, PCKL – Kyrgyzstan Lakes of The Sky, PCGS – Grand Silk Explorer & PCPT – Tajikistan Pamir Adventure may apply for an LOI indicating Tashkent International Airport as place of visa application in order to get a Visa on Arrival.

 Please note that travellers on PCPT - Tajikistan Pamir Adventure will require a double entry visa.
+Enter the total number of days of your stay in Uzbekistan on your LOI form and indicate that a double entry is required

 WARNING – REGISTRATION IN UZBEKISTAN: